 Why are bears in town?

-During hyperphagia, a time of increased eating to prepare for hibernation, bears are attracted into town by the lure of unsecured trash, unharvested fruit trees, beehives, chicken coops, bird feeders, etc. Some of these bears will become habituated to people and food conditioned to these easily available calories, thus becoming “nuisance” bears.
+During hyperphagia, a time of increased eating to prepare for hibernation, bears are attracted into town by the lure of unsecured trash, unharvested fruit trees, beehives, chicken coops, and bird feeders.
+Some of these bears will become habituated to people and food conditioned to these easily available calories, thus becoming “nuisance” bears.
 Colorado Parks and Wildlife (CPW) officers, whose priority is to keep people safe from wild animals, are charged with managing the bears in town.
 The “nuisance” bears are tranquilized, tagged (Boulder bears are given a green ear tag in each ear) and relocated outside the city.
 Options on where to release a bear is limited and although bears are often relocated 50 + miles of their original point of capture, relocated bears typically return to their place of capture or are hit by cars trying to return.

-Because bears need to find their own territory and being released into another bear’s already established territory can be dangerous for the relocated bear, especially a sow with cubs.
+Bears need to find their own territory and being released into another bear’s already established territory can be dangerous for the relocated bear, especially a sow with cubs.
 According to CPW’s 2-Strike Policy, if a bear has to be handled twice by a CPW officer, the second time it is killed.
 For more information, see a description here.

 What is a “nuisance” bear?